jperod/RNN_Scandinavian_Text_Classifier/README.md

 * Best model saved when model achieved 90.5% accuracy on validation data after 5 training epochs.
 * Implemented with exponential learning rate decay to prevent vanishing/exploding gradients, a common problem in the training of RNNs.
 * Developed with PyTorch.
-* Integrated on a REST API service.
+* Integrated on a REST API service through Flask.
 * Dockerized using docker.

 ## Getting Started